Travel Guide to Surigao del Sur, Philippines

 With an unsure face, she asked with a smile, “So there’s a lot of trees there, like coconut?”

 Well, I believe she asked me if I’m living inside the jungle and not just around coconut trees.
 But for the first months of living in Cebu, I got a lot of questions about where I came from.
 Like..“Have you experienced bombs?” , “There are a lot of NPAs there, right?” , “Is your place near Zamboanga?”.
-I’m not criticizing them for their poor geographical skills nor what they saw from the media about Mindanao, but sometimes it’s difficult to share in details about my place.
+I’m not criticizing them for their poor geographical skills nor what they saw from the media about Mindanao, but sometimes it’s difficult to share in detail about my place.
 I just answered those questions with a ‘Yes’ and a ‘No’.
 Simple and not complicated for both sides.

 Chance to introduce where I came from

-Since I’ve been writing to all the places I’ve been.
+Since I’ve been writing to all the places I’ve been to.
 I guess this is my chance to introduce where I came from.
 And now that I’m starting, I must say that it is more complex to explain the place where I spent my whole life than the place I’ve been to for a few days.
 I actually don’t know where to begin without getting too emotional.
 Can you feel me?
 Haha.
 I guess I just have to do it in my own way for the best way you can relate.
-That’s why I will share with you some tips and places you can go in this region I call home.
+That’s why I will share with you some tips and places you can go to this region I call home.

 So let’s start with a brief introduction

 Surigao del Sur is a place where each town has a different variation of Surigaonon.
 As you travel and hop in different towns you can see different versions of ‘welcome‘ and ‘thank you for coming‘ along the road.
 We call some waya-waya, waza-waza, and my dialect is Tandagaonon use wara.
-The southern part speaks kamayo, and some speaks bisaya especially those towns near Agusan del Sur.
+The southern part speaks kamayo, and some speak Bisaya-Cebuano especially those towns near Agusan del Sur.
 We know what part of Surigao del Sur a man is from the way he speaks.
 You might think this is too confusing to us, but we manage to understand one another despite the slightly different languages.